Tokyo-Metro-Gov/covid19/.github/CODE_OF_CONDUCT_EN.md

 ## User perspective

 * We will treat UX (User Experience) as a vital component, in order to make information easy to understand.
-* We will make decisions using evidence from statistical analysis, such as access analysis, search keyword analysis, and social media analysis.
+* We will make decisions using evidence based on statistical sources such as such as access analytics, search keywords, and social media.

 ## No one left behind